 Patients of any age for whom it is recommended receive both vaccinations and should receive them as follows:

-If the patient has received PPSV23 in the past, a single dose of PCV13 should be given 1 year after the administration of PPSV23.
-PVC13 should be given no sooner than 1 year following that administration of PPSV23.
+If the patient has received PPSV23 in the past, a single dose of PCV13 should be given one year after the administration of PPSV23.
+PVC13 should be given no sooner than one year following the administration of PPSV23.

-The following adverse effects have been reported in different age groups.
+There are reports of the following adverse effects in different age groups.
 The list includes the most common side effects.
 However, it is not limited to all of the side effects.

 Infants and Toddlers (most commonly reported reactions greater than 5%)